SigmaHQ/sigma-specification/Sigma_specification.md

 Currently the following types are defined:

-* derived: The rule was derived from the referred rule or rules, which may remain active.
+* `derived`: The rule was derived from the referred rule or rules, which may remain active.
-* obsoletes: The rule obsoletes the referred rule or rules, which aren't used anymore.
+* `obsoletes`: The rule obsoletes the referred rule or rules, which aren't used anymore.
-* merged: The rule was merged from the referred rules.
+* `merged`: The rule was merged from the referred rules.
 The rules may still exist and are in use.
-* renamed: The rule had previously the referred identifier or identifiers but was renamed for whatever reason, e.g. from a private naming scheme to UUIDs, to resolve collisions etc. It's not expected that a rule with this id exists anymore.
+* `renamed`: The rule had previously the referred identifier or identifiers but was renamed for whatever reason, e.g. from a private naming scheme to UUIDs, to resolve collisions etc. It's not expected that a rule with this id exists anymore.
-* similar: Use to relate similar rules to each other (e.g. same detection content applied to different log sources, rule that is a modified version of another rule with a different level)
+* `similar`: Use to relate similar rules to each other (e.g. same detection content applied to different log sources, rule that is a modified version of another rule with a different level)

-## Name (optional)
+## Name
 **Attributes:** name

+**use:** optional

-`name` is a **unique** human-readable name that can be used instead of the *id* as a reference in correlation rules.
+`name` is a **unique** human-readable name that can be used instead of the *id* as a reference in correlation rules. \
 The goal is to improve the readability of correlation rules.

-## Taxonomy (optional)
+## Taxonomy

 **Attribute:** taxonomy

+**use:** optional

 Defines the taxonomy used in the Sigma rule.
 A taxonomy can define: